Thursday, March 29, 2012

 Teheran is recorded with a relatively small group, but Gulda’s imaginative writing has given the sound of a big band to the music.
 The powerful textures and the vibratoless tonality of it can be seen as a bridge between the classical roots of Gulda with a Cool sound of the 1950s America.

 But how did Gulda capture Tehran so vividly in his tune?
-Has Gulda ever traveled to Iran?
-These questions kept me busy inquiring for a while, till the answer came from Paul Gulda, the son of late Friedrich.
-In an email exchange, in the last February he wrote to me:
+Did he ever travel to Iran?
+These questions kept me busy inquiring for a while, till the answer came from Paul Gulda, the son of late Friedrich, who wrote me in February 2012:

 "Sadly, as far as your question goes, there is little I can tell you.
 No, my father has never been to Teheran or any other Iranian city, nor India, or any Arab country.
 Why he would choose the title Teheran for his composition, one out of twelve he prepared for his ‘true American Jazz debut’ at Birdland, eludes me.
 As you mention, Isfahan [Ellington/Strayhorn composition], might have had something to do with it, although so different in mood.
 But there is a slight similarity in the little motive shaped with two 16th-notes and a longer one succeeding it forms the background."

-Back to Gulda, let’s finish talking and give a listen to Teheran (the watch the accompaniment video of the pictures of Tehran from 1930 to 1960).
 Richard Cook, in his encyclopedia of jazz, writes: “[Gulda] seems like a genuine pioneer, whose music has sometimes been sniffily dismissed on the tedious and fallacious ground of being too European and unswinging.”
-Listening to Teheran, we know this can’t be true, and further explorations on Youtube will reveal that as Cook says "his music deserves a full reappraisal."
+Listening to Teheran, we know this can’t be true, and further explorations on YouTube will reveal, as Cook says, “his music deserves a full reappraisal.”

 No comments: